 Now, I would be lying to you if I said there weren’t other options on the market.
 But I, as someone who has shopped bookkeepers and CPAs from around the country, know Quickbooks is the industry standard.
 So if you end up knee deep and wanting to eventually hand off your books to let someone else manage the day to day or just file in time for tax season, I would go with a name that is recommended by the vast majority of trained professionals out there.
 Just sayin’.
 (P.S.
 This is the solution we transitioned to post-Excel days — bonus, we don’t even manage it, our bookkeeper does IT ALL for us!)

 Hate holding onto every receipt and tracking every mile you drive for business?
 We have a couple innovate solutions for you.

 A tier off of the innovative Wave Accounting is their Wave App for Receipts.
-Are you the person always digging around your bag looking for the last Michael’s Craft Store receipt?
-This app will change your life!
-Simply open it up and snap a pic through the app of your receipt, it then emails it directly to you.
+Are you the person who’s always digging around your bag looking for the last Michael’s Craft Store receipt?
+Then this app will change your life!
+Simply open it up and snap a pic through the app of your receipt, and it’ll email it directly to you.
 You then have the option of forwarding it on to email@example.com and it’ll flow directly into your Wave account.

 According to most accountants we talk to, mileage deduction is one of the highest deductions small business owners miss out on every year.
-It’s because typically tracking mileage is a headache filled with scattered notes or forgotten resets of the odometer.
+This is because tracking mileage can be a major headache, filled with scattered notes or forgotten resets of the odometer.

 We realize that accounting is just one piece of the gigantic puzzle that makes a small business successful.
-Sometimes before we can even begin to learn or implement things like bank accounts, budgeting and tracking we’ve got to take it a few steps back a lay the foundation.
+Sometimes, before we can even begin to learn or implement things like bank accounts, budgeting and tracking, we’ve got to take it a few steps back and lay the foundation.
 We’ve created the best FREE tool for you to do this!
-We’d love to have you inside our free 7-Day Email Course “Spark Your Creativity: 7 Steps to Ignite Your Creative Business”.
+We’d love to have you in our free course, Your Biz On Autopilot.